FelipeMarra/flutter_chat_composer/README.md

 ### Open Text State

-State A will intruduce our bot to the user, and ask his name back.
-As you can see a text state type has a decideTransition propertie, wich will give you the text typed by the user so you can decide what transition to make.
+State A will introduce our bot to the user, and ask his name back.
+As you can see a text state type has a `decideTransition` propertie, wich will give you the text typed by the user so you can decide what transition to make.
 In our <a href="https://github.com/FelipeMarra/flutter_chat_composer/tree/main/example">example<a> we'll run _stateADecision wich will say to our machine to transition to the state ALoop till the user say his name.
 When the text is not empty will go to state B. Remember that a state can only transition to another that is inside it's transistion list, otherwise it will throw an error.

 ``` dart
   String _stateADecision(TextEditingController textController) {